nell-byler/dice_detection/README.md

 ```

 ### A few model benchmarks
 - The `ssd_mobilenet_v1_fpn` model (`batch_size=64`, image size of 640x640, and 25K training steps) took about 3 hours to run and reached a final loss of 0.04.
-It cost $11.
+It cost about $15.
 - The `ssd_mobilenet_v1_quantized` model (`batch_size=32`, image size of 640x640, 50k training steps) took about 3 hours to run and reached a final loss of 0.1.
-It cost $16.
+It cost about $30.

 ## AWS
------ **_SECTION IN PROGRESS!_** -----
+To use AWS EC2 to train your model, you'll need an AWS account.
+For a peronal account, the instance type allocation is initially restricted, so if you want to use GPU instances (e.g., `p3.2xlarge`), you will need to open a support ticket to increase your instance type allocation.

+### Configure EC2 instance
+1. Launch a new instance
+2. Select desired Amazon Machine Image (AMI) - Ubuntu Server 18.04.
+3. Choose instance type
-Create a base instance in AWS with a small instance type for a clean ubuntu 18.04 operating system.
-You'll want to start with a small instance so you can build complexity on an ultra-cheap machine, and then port it over to a larger instance.
+   - Start with a small instance type (`t2.micro`), so you can build complexity on an ultra-cheap machine, and then port it over to the larger, more expensive machine.
+4. Configure instance details
+   - Create an IAM role with admin privileges.
+   - Everything else is probably OK at the default settings.
+5. Add storage (magnetic is cheaper, 100GB is fine)
+6. Add tags if you'd like
+7. Create new security group
+   - Type: all traffic
+   - Source: My IP
+8. Create SSH key, `your_ssh_key.pem`, and put it in `~/.ssh/`
+9. Click "launch instance"

-### Upload docker image to ECR repository
+### Upload tensorflow docker image to ECR
+Make an Elastic Container Repository (ECR) account.
+We will push the tensorflow docker image from your local machine to the ECR, so that it can be pulled down by future AWS images.

-We will use the docker image we [previously set up](README.md###creating-a-container-image-prepared-for-object-detection).
+Here we will use the docker image we [previously set up](README.md###creating-a-container-image-prepared-for-object-detection).

 ```
 pip install awscli --upgrade